ChiuMungZitAlexander/website/src/pages/blogs/ripple-effect-by-vue-directives.en.md

 <a href="https://codepen.io/alexanderzhao/pen/NWrrxRy" target="_blank">codepen</a>

-### 思考：不使用 directives 实现的缺点
+### Thinking: Cons of not using directives

 <br />

-1. 需要 ripple 和 non-ripple 两种组件，代码冗余提高，且不够灵活
+1. Two kinds of components - ripple and non-ripple components, will be needed, which increases the redundancy and is not agile enough.
-2. 在生命周期中执行逻辑没有 directives 钩子函数清晰
+2. The logic execution in the life cycle is not as clear as using directives hooks.